quintel/documentation/docs/main/user_manual/interface.md

 ### 4. Toolbar
 The toolbar allows you to influence the main elements of the future energy system in your region:
-Demand: 	what happens to energy consumption in the future?
+* Demand: what happens to energy consumption in the future?
-Supply: 	which technologies will be used to produce heat, electricity and fuel in the future?
+* Supply: which technologies will be used to produce heat, electricity and fuel in the future?
-Flexibility: 	future energy systems will most likely be characterized by times of excess electricity due to the volatile nature of the electricity production.
-Flexibility technologies, like battery storage and power to gas allow you to deal with this excess electricity.
+* Flexibility: future energy systems will most likely be characterized by times of excess electricity due to the volatile nature of the electricity production.
+Flexibility technologies, like battery storage and electrolysis allow you to deal with this excess electricity.
-Emissions: what role will greenhouse gasses and CCUS play in the future?
+* Emissions: what role will greenhouse gasses and CCUS play in the future?
-Costs & efficiencies: 	pecify what you think will happen to the costs of carriers and technologies.
+* Costs & efficiencies: specify what you think will happen to the costs of carriers and technologies.

-Checkout: the Detailed Explanations section for more information on calculations and definitions.
+Checkout the sections under Detailed information for more information on calculations and definitions.

 ### 5. Tools and sliders
 In the ETM you can use sliders to manipulate the current situation to produce a future energy scenario.
 You can either: